Seward, Kansas: History

+during which time it was home to a creamery, post office, bank, hotel, and several lines of business like general and drug stores.

-Seward was named for William H. Seward.
+Seward was named for William H. Seward, the 24th United States Secretary of State and the 12th Governor of New York.

 A post office was opened in Seward in 1878, and remained in operation until it was discontinued in 1995.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.25 sqmi, all land.